pleiszenburg/loggedfs-python/README.rst

 The project is heavily inspired by `Stavros Korokithakis`_' 2013 blog post entitled "`Writing a FUSE filesystem in Python`_" (`source code repository`_).
-The filesystem is fully `POSIX`_ compliant (passing the `pjdfstest test-suite`_) and intended to be suitable for production system.
+The filesystem is fully `POSIX`_ compliant (passing the `pjdfstest test-suite`_) and intended to be suitable for production systems (it is not yet!).

 .. _LoggedFS: https://github.com/rflament/loggedfs
 .. _Rémi Flament: https://github.com/rflament